 2. PUTTING THEM ON THE PLATE

 Take a look at the plate below to see how these food groups fit on the plate.
-You should be including at least three of the five food groups on your plate at every meal.
-By balancing your plate this way, you include protein, fiber (found in the fruits, vegetables, and grains), and fat, the trio of nutrients that help you feel satisfied for several hours after a meal.
+The goal is to include at least three of the five food groups on your plate at every meal.
+By balancing your plate this way, you include protein, fiber, and fat, the trio of nutrients that help you feel satisfied for several hours after a meal.
 This is called sustained energy — it gives us energy for a long period of time.

 Notice how half the plate is made up of fruits and vegetables (or just vegetables if you don’t like to eat fruit at meals).
-That’s because these foods are loaded with nutrients that promote a healthy metabolism and keep cells healthy without a ton of calories.
-Hello, weight maintenance.
+That’s because these foods are loaded with nutrients that promote normal metabolism and keep cells healthy without a ton of calories.

 When choosing grains, it’s best to choose whole grains: whole wheat bread, whole wheat pasta, brown rice, etc. But this doesn’t mean you can’t ever eat regular pasta again; balance your intake of both kinds and you won’t feel deprived.
 Also, notice how you can replace grains with starchy vegetables (corn, peas, potatoes, winter squash, etc) because they are both healthy sources of fiber-rich carbohydrates, the nutrient our brains and cells thrive on.
 Ever tried to cut back on carbs and felt like your brain wasn’t working?
 Yeah, that’s because your brain LOVES carbohydrates and requires it to in order to function optimally.